VRHIKKY/VketCloudSDK_Documents/docs/WorldMakingGuide/UnityGuidelines.en.md

 - MToon
 - Unlit
 - UnlitWF (supports double-sided display only)
-- VketChanDoubleSided Shaders contained in the VketCloudSDK
+- VketChanDoubleSided Shaders contained in the Vket Cloud SDK

 !!! note
      Metallic textures from Autodesk Interactive cannot be used due to the number of texture slots.
 Use the Standard Shader when using a combination of metallic and roughness textures.

 !!! note "Shader Availability"
-    On VketCloudSDK, shaders are available with exceptions in each settings.<br>
+    On Vket Cloud SDK, shaders are available with exceptions in each settings.<br>
     For details, please see [Shader Availability](ShaderAvailability.md).

 ## Collider